AmitYuLife/yulife-app-storybook/README.md

 npm run test:all
 ```

+## Debugging

+You can use the react native debugger.

+Install it: `brew update && brew cask install react-native-debugger`

+Run it with cmd-space or from launcher ("React Native Debugger").

+Once running, press cmd-d in the emulator and select "Start remote JS debugging" from the menu.

 ## StoryBook

 This project provides a StoryBook server.
 To access it, run the following `start` command instead